tmtsoftware/csw/docs/src/main/services/event.md

 The advantage of this type of message system is that publishers and subscribers are decoupled.
 This decoupling of publishers and subscribers can allow for greater scalability and a more dynamic network topology.
 Publishers can publish regardless of whether there are subscribers, and subscribers can subscribe even if there are no publishers.
 The relationship between publishers and subscribers can be one-to-one, one-to-many, many to one, or even many-to-many.

 Event Service is optimized for the high performance requirements of event streams which support multiple streams with varying rates, for ex.
-100 Hz, 50 Hz etc. In the TMT control system Event Streams are created as an output of a calculation by one component for the input to a calculation in one or more other components.
+100 Hz, 50 Hz etc. In the TMT control system event streams are created as an output of a calculation by one component for the input to a calculation in one or more other components.
 Event streams often consist of events that are published at a specific rate.
 These events are transient, historical events are not stored/persisted.

-The Event Service provides an API that allows events to be created and published as well as allows clients to subscribe and unsubscribe to specific types of events.
+The Event Service provides an API that allows @ref:[Event](./../messages/events.md)s to be created and published as well as allows clients to subscribe and unsubscribe to specific types of events.

 ## Dependencies